 Some people prefer to find out on their own whether they have been exposed to hepatitis C. In most drugstores you can buy a home test called the Home Access Hepatitis C Check kit.
 If test results show that you have been exposed to the virus, it is important to discuss these results with your doctor and to find out if you are infected with the virus now.

 To check how well your liver is working, you may have:

-people who have acute hepatitis C don't get treated, because they don't know that they
+Most people who have acute hepatitis C don't get treated, because they don't know that they have the virus.

 Palliative care is a kind of care for people who have a serious illness.
 It's different from care to cure your illness.
 Its goal is to improve your quality of life—not just in your body but also in your mind and spirit.

 You can have this care along with treatment to cure your illness.
 You can also have it if treatment to cure your illness no longer seems like a good choice.

 Palliative care providers will work to help control pain or side effects.
 They may help you decide what treatment you want or don't want.
 And they can help your loved ones understand how to support you.

 If you're interested in palliative care, talk to your doctor.

 For more information, see the topic Palliative Care.